DexterHuang/Arclight-City/update-log.md

 **If you find an exploit, please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.88

+-  `Data Core` is now tradable in black markert (This MAY BE changed in the future based on feedback and observation)

 ### 0.0.87

 -  **Added Intelligence Contracts**: New weekly mission system providing challenging objectives with substantial rewards